Agroinformatics-UIUC/trial_characterization/README.md

 - weather data is missing for many locations
 - tool requires older versions of some packages (which can be found in R_packages_not_in_CRAN)
 - R.libraries.R loads way more packages than necessary
-- collection of soil types in get_soils_parallel is not parallel and takes a while to run
 - still some extraneous code left over from building the tool. the commented-out debugging options should stay, but not the code that isn't connected to the code that's running.
 - why are there two harvest rules in the model?